MaximRouiller/blog.decayingcode.com/source/_posts/resolved-appinsights-moved-to-eastus-deployment-failing-with-centralus-message.md

 **TLDR** AppInsights were moved to EastUS.
 AutoScale Settings and Alerts were kept in CentralUS causing a chain-reaction of failure all around.
 Code to clean-up available at end of post.

-As AppInsights hit General Availability at Microsoft Connect 2016, we were so happy!

-Then our VSTS builds started failing.
+As AppInsights hit General Availability at Microsoft Connect 2016, a few issues were introduced that caused our VSTS builds to start failing.
 Here's the message that we got:

 ```none
 2016-11-18T19:25:33.9545678Z [Azure Resource Manager]Creating resource group deployment with name WebSiteSQLDatabase-20161118-1925